Sheldon1999/speech-recognition/README.md

 ## Add your own model

-You can make [your own speech recognition model](https://cmusphinx.github.io/wiki/tutorialadapt/) and just replace my model with your model.To replac go to line.68 in [script.py](https://github.com/Sheldon1999/speech-recognition/blob/master/script.py) and add the path specified.
+You can make [your own speech recognition model](https://cmusphinx.github.io/wiki/tutorialadapt/) and just replace my model with your model.To replace go to line.68 in [script.py](https://github.com/Sheldon1999/speech-recognition/blob/master/script.py) and add the path specified in comments.